dart-archive/pub-dartlang/app/doc/pubspec.markdown

 ## Documentation

-Some packages may have a separate site that hosts documentation separate from the main homepage.
-If your package has that, you can also add a documentation field with that URL.
+Some packages may have a site that hosts documentation separate from the main homepage.
+If your package has that, you can also add a `documentation` field with that URL.
 If provided, a link to it will be shown on your package's page.

 ## Dependencies